microsoft/MixedRealityToolkit-Unity/Documentation/Extensions/SharingServices/SharingServiceSendingAndReceiving.md

 To receive this data, subscribe to the `ISharingService.OnReceiveData` event.

-By default data will be received by all connected devices.
+By default data will be received by all devices in the room.

 ```c#
 private void Start()